patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 ### With avatar and text

-To add an avatar to a toggle, pass an `<Avatar>` component into the toggle's `icon` property.
+You can also pass images into the `icon` property.
+The following example passes in an `<Avatar>` component with an `imgAvatar`.

-This can be used alongside a text label to display a user's login profile, as shown in the following example.
+This can be used alongside a text label that provides more context for the image.

 ```ts
 import React from 'react';